plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 Insanity.

-What if the "actual work&#8221; here, um, throws an exception?
+What if the "actual work" here, um, throws an exception?
 Better put some kind of try/catch at the end of the line to patch things over, right?
 Eventually I ran into a situation where I just couldn't keep propagating the weirdness, and I was _again_ left with the need to safely re-throw some InnerException.
 I didn't just reinvent exceptions, I made an _insufficient_ reimplementation of exceptions.

 The thing that finally lifted my blinders was that I discoverd this buggy need-to-rethrow-again while _all of my tests were happily green_.
 Stop all of the presses.
 Hold all of the phones.
 Shut Down Everything.